-To be completed at any time during the Masters
+To be completed at any time during the Masters:

-- 1) A physics elective from this list

-- PHYS 204: Biophysics

-- PHYS 209: Soft Matter Physics

-- PHYS 280: Nonlinear Dynamics

-- PHYS 248: Quantum Optics

-- PHYS 241: Condensed Matter Physics

-- PHYS 242: Advanced Condensed Matter Physics

-- PHYS 244: Modern atomic, molecular and optical Physics

-- PHYS 230: Computation and Modeling for Interdisciplinary Biophysical Sciences,

-Biomaterials and Biotechnology
+1) An elective from the Physics graduate courses of at least 3 units listed in the course catalog.

-- 2) A second elective which may be chosen from any graduate level course in the Schools of Natural Sciences or Engineering as long as they are 3 units and taken as a graded class.
-All physics courses are listed at the end of this document (pg 20-23).
+2) A second elective which may be chosen from any graduate level course in the Schools of Natural Sciences or Engineering as long as they are 3 units and taken as a graded class.

-- C. Additional courses: Students must take 1 unit of QSB 294 Responsible Conduct of Research, 4 semesters of Physics seminar, and 1 unit of PHYS 251 Introduction to Graduate Research.
+C. Additional courses: Students must take 1 unit of QSB 294 Responsible Conduct of Research, 4 semesters of Physics seminar, and 1 unit of PHYS 251 Introduction to Graduate Research.

-Other courses may be added to these lists as fulfilling the requirements at any time, as designated by the physics faculty.

-Waivers: If a student would like to attain a waiver for any of the courses above, the rules are:
+Waivers: If a student would like to attain a waiver for any core or elective courses based on previous coursework, the rules are:

-- 1. No waiver will be granted unless the student has passed the required review course PHYS 202. - 2.
-For waivers regarding elective courses, a student can only ask for a waiver on one elective course.
+- 1. No waiver will be granted unless the student has passed the required review course, PHYS 202. - 2.
+A student can ask for a waiver of only one elective course.
 All core courses can be waived if competency is demonstrated. - 3.
-For a waiver on any of the courses, the student will need to get approval of the petition from the faculty member who taught the course most recently.
-The faculty member approving the waiver petition will only do so if the student can successfully pass an exam in the course.
-This exam can be given at any time at the faculty and student's convenience, any time of the year.
-The final decision to grant the waiver will be made by the Graduate Dean.
+For a waiver of any course at UC Merced, the student will need to get approval of the petition from the current or most recent instructor of the corresponding course, who will compare syllabus, transcript, and other course materials to verify appropriate course content and level.
+The petition will be approved only for grades of A- or above (converted from a different grading scheme if needed), and an exam or course participation may be required for any significant topics not covered in the prior course.
+Alternately, a student may demonstrate proficiency to the level of an A- on a final exam or equivalent.
+This exam can be given at any time mutually agreed upon by the faculty and student.
+The final decision to grant the waiver will be made by the Graduate Dean. - 4.
+A waiver for elective credit based on a relevant course that does not correspond to a course in our physics graduate program can be waived by approval of the graduate group chair, based on a grade of A- or above.